clorhq/cli/README.md

 # clor

-This repo holds the binary releases for the `clor` CLI.
-The source lives in the Clor monorepo; this repo exists only to publish builds.
+This repo holds the binary releases for the official `clor` CLI.

 For installation and setup instructions, including the right command for your agent (Claude Code, Codex, Gemini CLI, OpenCode, Cursor, and more),